What Is a Tiny Home?

 • They are much more affordable than traditional housing in the increasingly expensive Irish property market.

-• The desire to live more simply.
+• The desire to live more simply with fewer possessions.

 Tiny homes make great starter homes, student accommodation, hospitality accommodation, temporary homes, and portable homes.
-If tiny homes tickle your fancy, you might also be interested in log cabins.
+They are also increasingly popular as rental units on existing properties.

 Types of Tiny Homes

-This is a micro house constructed with natural and old-fashioned building materials such as clay, soil, sand and straw.
-The building materials are combined to produce a characteristic compressed and sculpted continuous walls, unlike other types of buildings which are constructed from bricks or blocks.
+1. A cob house.
+This is a micro house constructed with natural and old-fashioned building materials such as clay, soil, sand, and straw.
+The building materials are combined to produce characteristically compressed and sculpted continuous walls, unlike other buildings constructed from bricks or blocks.

 • Bus conversions

-• Cabins
+• Cabins and log cabins

 • DIY tiny homes